Nearly Five Decades of Caring

 2010 and Beyond

-Electronic health records went live in 2010 thanks to a Federal grant funding opportunity, allowing patient information to be shared between staff and facilities in a secure, electronic manner enabling providers to track patient care in real time.
+Electronic health records went live in 2010 thanks to a federal grant funding opportunity, allowing patient information to be shared between staff and facilities in a secure, electronic manner and enabling providers to track patient care in real time.
 Patients can easily access their personal health information 24/7 through a secure online connection called MyChart.

 A need was identified in the Eagle Point School District and funding was sought to construct a school-based health center (SBHC) in space provided in partnership with Eagle Point High School.
 Opening January 19, 2011, the SBHC serves the healthcare needs of students and faculty at the high school.
 By 2013, all clinic and school-based health center sites were recognized by Oregon Health Authority as Tier 3 Patient-Centered Primary Care Home.
 Tier 3 is the highest level of recognition achievable.

 Families in the geographically remote community of Butte Falls no longer needed to drive to Eagle Point or farther to access medical care thanks to Community Health Center receiving its second federal 330 grant from HRSA.
-Community Health Center in Butte Falls opened November 2011, providing medical services and leaving space to construct a dental clinic.
+Community Health Center in Butte Falls opened in November of 2011, providing medical services and leaving space to construct a dental clinic.
 The agency immediately sought funding and support from the Butte Falls School Board to open a school-based health center within the new clinic.
 Renovation commenced and by fall 2012, Butte Falls Charter School students had a new school-based health center with access to medical care right on the school grounds.
-At the same time, Community Health Center opened a 3rd school-base health center at Ashland High School.
+At the same time, Community Health Center opened a third school-based health center at Ashland High School.

-Renovation and expansion of the ageing Medford clinic site became possible thanks to a grant obtained through the Affordable Care Act, a City of Medford Community Block Development Grant, foundation grants and individual donations.
+Renovation and expansion of the aging Medford clinic site became possible thanks to a grant obtained through the Affordable Care Act, a City of Medford Community Block Development Grant, foundation grants and individual donations.
 The now 10,792 sq. ft., 15 exam room clinic celebrated with a grand opening on October 17, 2012, to share the importance of this new facility for generations to come.

 A New Era